junebloom/fae/README.md

 ### When to use application state?

-You could probably get by without using application state at all, but of course there may be cases where it makes more sense to use application state.

 There is a general order of precedence you can keep in mind when deciding where a piece of state should go:

 `entity state -> system state -> application state`

-1. _Can_ this state be stored as a tag or component on an entity, and _does it make sense_ to do so?
-In other words, can the state logically "belong" to a thing in the game world?
-If so, store it on the entity.
+1. Can the state logically "belong" to a thing in the game world? _If so,_ store it as a tag or component on the entity.

-2. If not, then is it only needed in a single system?
-If so, store it as system state.
+2. _If not,_ then is it only needed in a single system? _If so,_ store it as system state.

-3. If not, then can it be "written" by one system and "read" by many?
-If so, then store it as system state and pass it around with events.
+3. _If not,_ then is it only needed in reaction to specific events - or does it need to be queryable? _If the former,_ then store it as system state and pass it around with events.
 See [this example]().

-4. If not, then it's probably a decent candidate for application state.
+4. _If the latter,_ then it's probably a good candidate for application state.
+See [this example]().

-> This is only my recommendation!
+> This is only a recommendation!
 Feel free to structure your state differently if it makes more sense for your case.

 ## Custom Game Loop